Planet

 DCC stands for Dynamic Currency Conversion.
 And to confuse you, DCC is also known as Pay in Your Currency (PYC) and Cardholder Preferred Currency (CPC).

-DCC is designed to help international travellers pay for products and services in their own country’s currency.
-It is a process whereby the amount of a credit card transaction is converted at the point of sale, ATM, or Internet to the currency of the card's country of issue.
+DCC is designed to help international travellers pay for products and services in their own currency.
+It is a process whereby the amount of a card transaction is offered at the point of sale, ATM, or at the online payment page in both the Merchant currency and to the currency of the card.
 Currently, this feature is available for Visa and MasterCard networks only.

 DCC is mostly offered in cardholder-present environments like retail stores, hotels, and restaurants.
 And you’ll see why when we explain how it works.
 Suppose a British customer travels to Japan and wishes to purchase a gift from a local shop.
 The product is marked up in Japanese Yen.